EPAENERGYSTAR/epathermostat/docs/index.rst

 -------

-Please feel free to reach out to either Abhishek Jathar (Abhishek.Jathar@icf.com) or Craig Maloney (craig@intellovations.com) with questions or for technical support.
+Please feel free to reach out to either Abhishek Jathar (Abhishek.Jathar@icf.com) with questions or for technical support.